 Xero offered these benefits:

 Invoicing and quotes: Create professional recurring invoices and receive updates when they’re opened.

 Bank reconciliation: Your latest banking, credit card and PayPal transactions are imported and categorised.

 Pay your employees: Calculate the payroll, pay employees and manage payroll taxes.

 Claim those expenses: Manage your cashflow by scheduling payments.
 Easily handle personal expenses.

 Enter bills: Manage your cashflow by scheduling payments and batch paying suppliers.

 Bank feeds: Feeds directly into Xero saves an enormous amount of time.
 Once your accountant or bookkeeper sets up bank rules, many of your transactions will automatically reconcile.

 Want to cut your reconciliation to Xero?
-With the Tyro Smart Account, you can manage batch payments and seamlessly integrate your banking and Xero accounting.
+With the Tyro Bank Account, you can manage batch payments and seamlessly integrate your banking and Xero accounting.
 Say goodbye to downloading ABA files.
 See how it works.